mbezjak/napalm/README.md

 Not a real package manager

 ## Summary
-Automate installation of archived (zip, gz, bz2) programs that are unsuited or unavailable from a package repository.
+Automate installation of archived (zip, gz, bz2, jar) programs that are unsuited or unavailable from a package repository.

 ## Screenshots
 For the impatient: https://github.com/mbezjak/napalm/wiki/Screenshots